Lucky-2426/8-weeks-sql-challenge/README.md

 # 8-weeks-sql-challenge

 I tested my SQL knowledge by trying the 8 weeks SQL challenge by Danny Ma.
 This repository contains my personal solutions to the challenge.

-The challenge is breaked into 8 parts :
+The challenge is breaked into 8 parts and you can find my solutions via the following links :
   - Part 1 : https://8weeksqlchallenge.com/case-study-1/
   - Part 2 : https://8weeksqlchallenge.com/case-study-2/
   - Part 3 : https://8weeksqlchallenge.com/case-study-3/